SquadcastHub/squadcasthub.github.io/pages/mydoc/webhooks.md

 tags:
 keywords:
 last_updated:
-summary: "Receive alerts from squadcast in your service"
+summary: "Use outbound webhooks to send incident information from Squadcast into other systems"
 sidebar: mydoc_sidebar
-permalink: docs/webhooks
+permalink: docs/outgoing-webhooks
 folder: mydoc
 ---

+## Outgoing Webhooks

-A webhook allows you to connect a platform you manage (either an API you create yourself, or a third party service) to a stream of future _events_.
+Webhooks allow you to connect a platform that you manage (either an API that you create by yourself, or a third party service) to a stream of future *events*.

-Setting up a webhook on Squadcast enables you to receive information (referred to as _events_) from Squadcast, as they happen.
-This can help you avoid polling the API or manually checking the Squadcast web application for desired information.
+Setting up a webhook on Squadcast enables you to receive information (referred to as *events*) from Squadcast as they happen.
+This can help you avoid continuously polling Squadcast's REST APIs or manually checking the Squadcast web/mobile application for desired information.

-The rest of this document will detail how to set up a webhook as well as the shape of events that will be sent to your webhook destination.
+The rest of this document will explain how you can set up these webhooks, as well as list the events that can be sent to your webhook destinations.

-**Note:** The webhooks feature on Squadcast is currently in beta; documentation and features may change or be added to.
+{{site.data.alerts.yellow-note-i-md}}
+**Note:**

+This new feature is currently in `Beta` and is accessible in all of our [plans](https://squadcast.com/pricing).
+We will be enhancing the feature from time to time and the documentation around it is hence, subject to change.

+If you have queries or suggestions, please feel free to reach out to our [Support team](mailto:support@squadcast.com).

+{{site.data.alerts.end}}

 ## Prerequisites

-- Only the Account Owner and Users with the `Manage Webhook` permission will be able to enable, disable and manage webhooks in Squadcast
+Only the **Account Owner** and **Users** with the `Manage Webhook` permission will be able to *enable*, *disable* and *manage* webhooks in Squadcast.

-If you don’t have access to the Webhooks feature, please contact your administrator to give you webhook permissions.
+If you do not have access to this feature, please contact your administrator to give you the right permissions for it.

+Navigate to **Settings** > **Permissions** and enable the checkbox under **Webhooks** for the desired users.

 ![](images/webhooks_0.png)

-## Setting up a webhook
+## Setup a Webhook

-Go to **Settings > Webhooks**

-**(1)** Click on the **+** icon
+**(1)** Navigate to **Settings > Webhooks**.
+Click on the **+** icon

 ![](images/webhooks_1.png)